Morojenk0/teamFlow/README.md

-# Webpack
+# Landing page

-Default bundle for building project with tailwind/react
+Landing page for practice react and responsive tailwindcss